 Keep in mind that review networks are typically monitored by real human moderators who review reports to determine if reviews are real or fake, and whether they violate the platform’s guidelines.
 By following the steps listed above, you can improve your chances of persuading moderators to support your case.

-Mistakes to Avoid While Dealing with Fake Reviews
+Mistakes to Avoid When Dealing with Fake Reviews

 Dealing with fake reviews requires a strategic approach to avoid common mistakes: